ARTLab-GT/hexed/INSTALL.md

 ## Detailed instructions
 This section is in progress.
 For now, please refer to Quick Start.
+These instructions should work if you follow them exactly.
+If you are trying to adapt them for whatever reason, follow these general principles:
+* If the instructions mention a directory that does not exist, create it.

+Instructions:
 * Create install directory.
   * `cd`
   * `mkdir codes`